Jeffrey-P-McAteer/gamejam-2021/ideas_brainstorm.md

    - Have the player collect items?
 "Walk" (click on nodes) through path like below?
    - ![Slay the Spire Map](./images/slaythespireexample.png)
    - [Potential Inventory System?](https://assetstore.unity.com/packages/tools/gui/variable-inventory-system-174157)
+     - Would we rather write one ourselves?
+Or make use of this and try and add more features?